Calvin College students can gain excellent work experiences through on and off campus employment and community service opportunities.

 Students are required to electronically record their hours accurately and honestly.
 Supervisors are responsible for checking consistency between hours recorded and hours worked for a given pay period.
 Questions about hours recorded vs. hours worked should be discussed with the student before web-time entries are approved.
 Students and supervisors need to understand the seriousness of falsifying and signing incorrect time records which could result in disciplinary action or termination.

 - Work eligibility

 U.S. Citizenship and Immigration Services does not allow students with F-1 status to be employed after the completion of their program of study unless they have plans to pursue another educational program in the U.S. for the next academic term.
-Upon graduation, the Department of Homeland Security grants both Canadian and International Students a 60-day period to apply for a new/extended immigration status (if eligible) or to depart from the United States.
+Upon graduation, the Department of Homeland Security grants International Students a 60-day period to apply for a new/extended immigration status (if eligible) or to depart from the United States.
 Failure to comply may result in a three (3) or ten (10) year ban from the United States.
 Immigration does not allow for on-campus employment if a student drops below the full-time course load nor during the 60 day grace period.

 - Work restrictions

 Students in F-1 or J-1 status are not permitted to work off-campus under any circumstances without prior application and authorization from the Department of Homeland Security.
 Any work prior to authorization is a violation of regulations and could subject one to deportation.
 Limited off-campus work opportunities are available as determined by immigration guidelines.
 Check with the International Student Advisor if you have questions about CPT (Curricular Practical Training) and OPT (Optional Practical Training) opportunities.

 SOCIAL SECURITY A Social Security Number is a requirement for work in the United States.
 A representative from the Social Security Administration will be on the Calvin College campus once during the fall and spring semesters.
 Students may use this opportunity to apply for a Social Security Card if they have secured an on-campus job.